n8n-io/n8n-docs/docs/getting-started/key-components/workflow.md

 5. Click **Save** to add the workflow to your workflows.

 ::: tip
-Workflow templates are available on all flavours of n8n.
-If you can't access workflow templates in n8n, you may be on an old version, or using a self-hosted or embeded version of n8n with templates disabled.
+Workflow templates are available on all flavors of n8n.
+If you can't access workflow templates in n8n, you may be on an old version, or using a self-hosted or embedded version of n8n with templates disabled.
 :::

 ### Add your workflow to the library